brshallo/funspotr/README.md

     package is within quotes or being escaped[9].
 Another useful package for installing missing dependencies may be
     [attachment](https://thinkr-open.github.io/attachment/index.html).
--   I am curiuos if there is something to be learned from how `R CMD check` does function parsing.
+-   I am curious if there is something to be learned from how `R CMD check` does function parsing.
     -   \`funspotr’s current approach is slow
     -   Current approach uses some imperfect heuristics